besttoolsforever/CipherSmith/README.md

 The Principle
 The core idea is straightforward: passwords shouldn’t just be safe—they should also be practical for everyday use.

+For those who prioritize maximum security and privacy, the 'Easy-to-Remember Passwords' mode can be easily disabled.
+You’ll still enjoy a powerful, open-source password generator, and our Google Chrome extension offers a convenient and reliable assistant for managing your credentials.

 ---
-### 🎯 Scope & Purpose: What This Tool Is (and Isn't)
+### 🎯 What This Tool Is (and Isn't)
 To ensure clarity, it's important to understand what CipherSmith is designed for, and what it is not.

+What It Is: ✅

+A local, simple, and reliable password generator.

+A tool focused on usability and convenience without sacrificing security.

+What It Isn't: ❌

-This is NOT a password manager.
-CipherSmith generates passwords and does not store, save, or manage them in any way.
-Once you navigate away, the generated password is gone forever.
+A password manager.
+CipherSmith does not store, save, or manage passwords in any way.

-This is NOT a passphrase generator.
-Passphrase tools (like "correct-horse-battery-staple") combine multiple dictionary words to create a long phrase.
-CipherSmith's "Memorable" mode creates a single, pronounceable, password-like string based on word fragments, not whole words.
+A multi-word passphrase creator (like "correct-horse-battery-staple").

+### ⚙️ Total Flexibility
+•Customizable Settings: Adjust the password length (default: 16 characters), character types (uppercase, lowercase, numbers, symbols), and the assistant icon size (small, medium, or large).

+•Your preferences are saved for the next use.

+•Customizable Dictionary: Replace the default dictionary (...\ciphersmith-extension\dwyl-english-words\words_alpha.txt) with your own, keeping the format of one word per line.

+•Icon Disabling: A button in the popup allows you to disable the assistant icon until it's needed again.
-A Note on Wordlists for 'Memorable' Mode 📚
+### 📚 A Note on Wordlists for 'Easy-to-Remember Passwords' Mode

-The 'Memorable' mode relies on a robust list of English words.
+The 'Easy-to-Remember Passwords' mode relies on a robust list of English words.
 To ensure both quality and reliability, CipherSmith uses a three-tiered approach:

 🌐 Online Source (Primary): The generator first attempts to fetch the comprehensive Google 10,000 English words list from its online source for the highest quality word base.